Website Manager

 4) Drug and Alcohol Use includes the use of any legally controlled substance; use of any alcoholic beverage; or use of prescription drug(s) that impairs the judgment of the manager/coach, especially as it pertains to the safety of the players.
 Players are prohibited from the use of such substances.
 SHLL officials are prohibited from using alcoholic beverages during all SHLL sanctioned games and practices, including postseason and tournament play.

-5) Tobacco Use includes the use of any tobacco or tobacco products during all SHLL or district sanctioned
+5) Tobacco Use includes the use of any tobacco or tobacco products during all SHLL or district sanctioned games, practices, and/or other SHLL-related activities.

 6) Harassment includes unsolicited remarks, gestures or physical contact; display or circulation of written material or pictures derogatory to either gender or to racial, ethnic or religious groups; or basing personnel decisions on a volunteer's, member's or official's response to sexually oriented request.
 Sexual harassment is a type of harassment and occurs when this type of verbal or physical conduct is sexual in nature or is gender based; that is, directed at a person because of their gender.